tibonto/DFG-Geraetegruppenschluessel/README.md

 # DFG-Geraetegruppenschluessel / DFG Equipment Group Classification Ontology Extension

- The DFG Gerätegruppenschlüssel Ontology / DFG Equipment Group Classification (DFG GGS) offers an optional ontology extension for classification of instruments.
-It encodes the [Deutsche Forschungsgemeinschaft Gerätegruppenschlüssel](https://www.dfg.de/de/foerderung/foerdermoeglichkeiten/programme/infrastruktur/wgi/geraetegruppenschluessel) into an OWL RDF-based ontology, where each group at each level of the hierarchy (H - Hundertergruppen, Z - Zehnergruppen, E - Einergruppen) is converted into an owl:Class with subclass statements according to the hierarchy.
-Labels are provided in German (no English translation at time of making).
-This exension may be useful to VIVO users looking for a way to classify instruments.
+The DFG Gerätegruppenschlüssel Ontology (DFG Equipment Group Classification, DFG GGS) provides an optional ontology extension for classifying scientific instruments.
+It is a formal RDF/OWL representation of a pre-existing classification hierarchy originally published in XLSX format by the [Deutsche Forschungsgemeinschaft](https://www.dfg.de/de/foerderung/foerdermoeglichkeiten/programme/infrastruktur/wgi/geraetegruppenschluessel).
+Each classification level - H (Hundertergruppen), Z (Zehnergruppen), and E (Einergruppen) - is represented as owl:Class elements, with subclass statements according the hierarchy.
+Labels are provided in German.
+This extension may be of interest to VIVO users seeking a structured way to classify instrument types.

 # Ontology Extension